namantalwar/Data_Science/README.md

 # Data_Science
-This is my repository which has my projects in the field of Data Science and Machine Learning
+This is a repository which has my projects in the field of Data Science and Machine Learning